 Are other rings such as eternity rings covered?

-All rings are covered in the same was as engagement rings.
+All rings, including wedding rings and diamond rings, are covered in the same way as engagement rings.

 Is there specific information I should keep about the design of the ring?